computerjazz/remote-lighthouse/README.md

-# ir-mobile
+# Remote Lighthouse

-## React Native App + Arduino Uno + ESP8266 WiFi module
+## React Native App + Arduino Uno + ESP32 WiFi module

 Replace every remote control in your house with a single app. ir-mobile will listen to the infrared codes your remote controls emit and map them to buttons in the app.

 ### Hardware
 - Arduino Uno
-- ESP8266 WiFi Module
+- ESP32 WiFi/Bluetooth Module
-- 3.3v USB to TTL adapter (for providing correct voltage to ESP8266 — I used [this one](https://www.amazon.com/gp/product/B01HXT8DZ4/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1))
-- 4 1kΩ resistors
-- 2 2kΩ resistors
-- IR Transmitter LED
+- IR Transmitter LEDs
 - IR receiver component
+- rgbLED
+- various resistors/transistors

 ### You will need to install